laffan/tiny-world-builder/README.md

 # Tiny World Builder

 This is a simplest-possible demo to build tiny worlds with.
-Included is a character with basic movement control, a Tiled project file and some a helper script (useImageCollections.js) to assist with the import of image collections that have been used in object layers.
+Included is a character with basic movement control, a Tiled project file and a helper script (useImageCollections.js) to assist with the import of image collections that have been used in object layers.

 ##  🌺 useImageCollections.js